 2.5.1 Per-Region Convolutional Attention

 For each of the four anatomically defined brain regions (cfrontal, temporal, central, parietal — also shown in Table 1), we employ a four 1D convolutional networks with residual connections, batch normalization, varying dropout to stabilize training and avoid overfitting—(with dropout rates of 0.05, 0.1, 0.15)—and activated by a GeLu function.
-Followed by a squeeze and excitation block for channel attention, composed of an 1D adaptive average pool and a linear regression activated by a sigmoid function.
-Enhanced positional embeddings are added with three attention mechanism multi-layers to compute local temporal patterns in the region's multi-channel EEG, with region weight importance prioritizing the brain areas that contribute the most to the decoding task.
-A feed-forward network.
-Finally, the convolution mechanism is followed by multiscale projection and …
+Followed by a squeeze and excitation block for channel attention, composed of an 1D adaptive average pool and a linear regression activated by a sigmoid function. (improve) Enhanced positional embeddings are added with three attention mechanism multi-layers to compute local temporal patterns in the region's multi-channel EEG, with region weight importance prioritizing the brain areas that contribute the most to the decoding task.
+A feed-forward network. (improve) Finally, the convolution mechanism is followed by multiscale projection and …

 After convolution, we normalize and add a learned positional embedding to the sequence of features to retain ordering information.
 A multi-head self-attention block then attends to long-term temporal dependencies across regions, observing the feature sequence via a residual connection and layer normalization.
 Temporal pooling then generates a region-wise fixed-size feature vector and also the attention weights indicating timepoints of high salience.